opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 **Part 1: Enter work email in e-commerce store**
 1. Find the corporate billing setup option in the store.
 You can refer to the store's corporate billing setup guide.
 2. Enter your **work email**, i.e. Singapore Public Service official email address.
 It usually ends with .gov.sg, but may differ for some agencies.
 3. If you see the picture below, continue to **Part 2**.
-Met an error?
+[Having issues?](https://mobilefaq.digitalworkplace.gov.sg/e-commerce%20order.html#i-could-not-set-up-corporate-billing-with-my-work-email-why)

 **Part 2: Authenticate using DWP Mobile**